NikR-IV/find_your_domain_knowledge_bases/README.md

 # Find Your Domain Knowledge Bases

+A simple collection of domain-specific knowledge bases.
+Find your KB and integrate it into your system!

 ## Medical, Clinical, Biomedical, Biotechnology
 ### NCBI (National Center for Biotechnology Information)
 The National Center for Biotechnology Information advances science and health by providing access to biomedical and genomic information.